apache/orc/site/develop/make-release.md

 sftp> quit
 ~~~

-Make sure your GPG exists in https://dist.apache.org/repos/dist/release/orc/KEYS for others to verify signature in RC
+Make sure your GPG key exists [here](https://dist.apache.org/repos/dist/release/orc/KEYS) for others to verify signature in RC

+Click the version to release (X.Y.Z) [here](https://issues.apache.org/jira/projects/ORC?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page)
+to get the list of jiras that are fixed in X.Y.Z

 Send email with the vote: